 - Printed materials appearing faded or lacking contrast

 - Colors appearing faded or changing hue – blue may look green and yellow may appear white

 Once removed, cataracts will not grow back.
 However, some patients may experience clouding of a thin tissue called the capsule or “bag” that holds the intra-ocular lens (IOL).
 If this occurs, a laser is used to painlessly open the clouded capsule and restore clear vision.
 Serving the Boston, Quincy and South Shore areas, The Nielsen Eye Center is here to help.
-If you have questions regarding cataracts, or any other eye health concerns, please contact one of our friendly and knowledgeable Patient Advocates.
+If you have questions regarding cataracts, or any other eye health concerns, please contact one of our friendly and knowledgeable Patient Advocates at 877-373-2020.